krishna-perugupalli/wordpress-eks/README.md

 - **Disaster Recovery Plan**: Formal RTO/RPO targets, backup/restore testing procedures, and cross-region strategy once enabled.
 - **CI/CD Integration Guide**: When introducing automated pipelines, capture how plans/applies are triggered and gated.

-Feel free to expand this directory with more runbooks, troubleshooting guides, and diagrams as the platform evolves.

 ## Documentation Index
 | Topic | Location | Notes |
 |-------|----------|-------|